xujiajun/gorouter/README.md

 ## Motivation

-I wanted a simple and fast HTTP GO Router, which support regexp, why i prefer to support regexp，if a router not support，it will increase the logic to judge the type of parameter from the URL，it will increase the program complexity.So I searched the github，i found the router `julienschmidt/httprouter`，it is very fast router，but it is a pity that it not support regexp，later i found `gorilla/mux`，it is powerful，but i write a benchmark show me that it is slow.
-So i try to develop a new router which support regexp and it should be a fast router.Finally i did it and named `xujiajun/gorouter`, BTW it is my first GO open source project.
-It maybe the fastest GO http router which support regexp, about performance see my latest [Benchmarks](#benchmarks).
+I wanted a simple and fast HTTP GO Router, which supports regexp, that’s why I prefer to support regexp，if a router does not support，it will increase the logic to judge the type of parameter from the URL，it will increase the program complexity,so I searched the github，i found the router `julienschmidt/httprouter`，it is very fast router，but it is a pity that it does not support regexp，later i found `gorilla/mux`，it is powerful as well，but a written benchmark show me that it is slow,so i tried to develop a new router which supports regexp and it should be a fast router.Finally i did it and named `xujiajun/gorouter`, By the way, it is my first GO open source project.It maybe the fastest GO http router which support regexp, about its performance see my latest [Benchmarks](#benchmarks).

 ## Features